paobrien/SpongeSymbionts/README.md

 # SpongeSymbionts

-This repository contains all scripts used in the comparative analysis of sponge symbiont genomes, along with the output from the EnrichM analysis and supplemental tables.
-Manuscript is currently under review at Environmental Microbiology:
-O'Brien et al., 2024.
-"Comparative genomics identifies key adaptive traits of sponge associated microbial symbionts"
+This repository contains all scripts used in the comparative analysis of sponge symbiont genomes associated with the manuscript: O'Brien, Paul A., et al. "Comparative genomics identifies key adaptive traits of sponge‐associated microbial symbionts."
+Environmental Microbiology 26.9 (2024): e16690.

 DOI: 10.5281/zenodo.13266492